jquinss/PasswordManager/README.md

 * Users are informed if the password entity is expired.
 * Created splash image.
 * Users are informed about the strength of the generated password.
+* Users can use keyboard shortcuts.

 ### To Do

-* Users cab use keyboard shortcuts.
 * Users can create database backups.
 * Users can recover backups.
 * Users can generate key pairs (public-private keys).